Simhyeon/gdmarp/docs/macro.md

 **Include other files**

 Include macro to include other markdown files' content.
-You can only give file name without extension if given file is gdt file and resides inside of inc directory, else you should give a full file name.
+You can only give file name without extension if given file is gddt file and resides inside of inc directory, else you should give a full file name.
 Lastly, include files should be positioned inside of a directory given to the program as an argument of a
 ```-I``` option.